Top 10 best 7-seater cars 2021

 It wasn't until the 1980s that large families were offered a car in which seven people could travel together.
 The true pioneer of the MPV (Multi Purpose Vehicle) or people carrier, is often debated, but the Renault Espace is frequently credited as having popularised the breed.
 While that model is no longer sold in the UK, you can still buy the Ford Galaxy and Volkswagen Sharan – two cars that were directly inspired by the Espace.

-However, seven-seaters have evolved to take on a far wider range of forms than before, encompassing SUVs as well.
+Seven-seaters have evolved to take on a far wider range of forms than before, including SUVs.
 Buyers of large cars are flocking to SUVs, as they offer most of the practicality of a people carrier with the style and ruggedness of 4x4s.
-As they’ve become more popular, it means you can now get a seven-seat SUV to suit most budgets, whether you’ve got £22,000 or £102,000 to spend.
+Their growing popularity means you can now get a seven-seat SUV to suit most budgets, whether you’ve got £22,000 or £102,000 to spend.
 The latter will buy you a top-spec Tesla Model X, which can manage 0-62mph in under three seconds in addition to accommodating seven people.

 Few SUVs are quite as spacious for seven as an MPV can be – that complicated four-wheel-drive system (if fitted) and bulky bodywork eat into space that MPVs reserve for passengers.
-Where the option of a sixth and seventh seat is given, they tend to be best suited to children or occasional use by adults – although there are exceptions to this rule.
+Where the option of a sixth and seventh seat is given, they tend to be best suited to children and only suitable for adults on the odd occasion – although there are exceptions to this rule.

 In some cases, cars previously marketed as MPVs are being replaced by SUVs, as the latter become increasingly fashionable.
 A good example of this is the Peugeot 5008, the latest iteration of which takes the form of a stylish and rugged-looking SUV, abandoning the 'family van' look of the previous model.